 - Multicharts can display a chart based on time, volume or tick-based.
 Moreover, you can use Heikin-Ashi, Renko, Kagi, Point and Figure charts and even run strategies and indicators on them.

-- It does have issues with reliability with backtests; often they work very differently to live to trade, this is especially apparent when you use intrabar order generation which gives you unreasonable fills.
+- It does have issues with reliability with backtests; often, they work very differently to live to trade.
+This is especially apparent when you use intrabar order generation, which gives you unreasonable fills.

 - Many new customers will find testing issues in which the backtest is overperforming based on improper code.